imuttley/app-with-sharepoint-knowledge/docs/LOCAL_DEVELOPMENT.md

          The application will automatically:
          - Check if a client secret exists in configuration
+         - Get your current user ID from Microsoft Graph
+         - Clean up any existing secrets created by you (same user ID)
-         - Create a new secret if none exists
+         - Create a new user-specific secret with format: `{user-guid}-Auto-Generated-{date}` (expires in 24 hours)
          - Configure it for the current session

+      3. **Multi-Developer Support**:
+         - Each developer gets their own secrets identified by their user GUID
+         - Previous secrets from the same user are automatically cleaned up
+         - No conflicts between different team members
+         - Secrets are named for easy identification: `12345678-1234-1234-1234-123456789012-Auto-Generated-2025-11-13-10-30`
+         - Auto-generated secrets expire in 24 hours

-      3. **Verify Operation**:
+      4. **Verify Operation**:
-         - Check the console output during startup for secret creation messages
+         - Check the console output during startup for secret creation and cleanup messages
-         - The application will automatically handle secret creation and configuration
+         - The application will automatically handle user-specific secret management

 5. **Setup Access for Azure AI Foundry**
    You can skip this if you deployed your app via `azd up` as access to Foundry is granted through Managed Identities.